brucestull/DjangoStarter-heroku/README.md

 ## **WARNING:**

 * [Deployment checklist - docs.djangoproject.com](https://docs.djangoproject.com/en/4.0/howto/deployment/checklist/)
-  * This template has Django `SECRET_KEY` exposed in both development and production settings files.
+  * This template has Django `SECRET_KEY` exposed in development settings files.
 It is important to create your own separate `SECRET_KEY` for development and production and keep them out of the codebase.
 This template has `SECRET_KEY` exposed in order to get the user up and running quickly.

 ## Process